btklab/HakoHigeKun-R/README.md

 # 📊 箱ひげくん-R (HakoHigeKun-R) - Your Personal Offline Box-and-Whisker Plotter

 **Drag & Drop → Instant Box Plot.**
-**See your first numeric column as a box plot immediately—no clicks, no setup, no servers.**
+**See your first numeric column as a box plot immediately — no setup, no servers.**

 ![HakoHigeKun-R's UI](img/img-ui.png)